libp2p/specs/connections/hole-punching.md

 ## Definitions

-### Routability
+### Reachability

-This document distinguishes between two types of hosts: publicly routable and non-publicly routable hosts.
+This document distinguishes between two types of hosts: publicly reachable and non-publicly reachable hosts.
 Addresses of the former type of hosts can be directly dialed on the public Internet.
 Addresses of the latter type of hosts can only be dialed through a relay protocol, or through some means of hole punching.
-The document refers to publicly routable hosts as _public_ and non-publicly routable hosts as _private_.
+The document refers to publicly reachable hosts as _public_ and non-publicly reachable hosts as _private_.

 ### Platforms